nens/threedi-docs/source/h_subgrid.rst

 Input
 -----

-Users define for the grid generation a cell size (of the finest grid resolution) and the number of refinement layers.
-A computational cell consists always of an even number of subgrid cells.
+Users define a cell size (of the finest grid resolution) and the number of refinement layers for the grid generation.
+A computational cell always consists of an even number of subgrid cells.
 In addition, the user needs to define where and if refinements should be defined.
 One can define polygons or lines to indicate these areas and the refinement level.

 .. _subgrid_tables: